Swarkin/eframe_template/README.md

 ## Getting started

-Start by clicking "Use this template" at the top left.
+Start by clicking "Use this template" at the top right.
 Clone and open it in your favorite code editor.

 ### Learning about egui